 - 6.1 Those whose posts have been formally identified as potentially redundant or who have received formal notice of redundancy with more than twelve months continuous service with the University at the point they are due to leave are eligible to be considered for redeployment. - 6.2 In seeking to provide suitable alternative employment, consideration will be given to the comparability of the new position with that previously held in terms of grade, rate of pay, hours of work, location and working environment.
-It is acknowledged that exact matches may not be possible; therefore flexibility and an open-minded approach will be necessary from both members of colleagues and management concerned and consideration may extend to roles in different areas and on different working patterns. - 6.3 Colleagues 'at risk' should set up job alerts via Core HR Self-Service (via the "Vacancies" tab within the employee dashboard, selecting "Advanced Search" and then "My Account Job Alerts").
+It is acknowledged that exact matches may not be possible; therefore, flexibility and an open-minded approach will be necessary from both colleagues and management concerned and consideration may extend to roles in different areas and on different working patterns. - 6.3 Colleagues 'at risk' should set up job alerts via Core HR Self-Service (via the "Vacancies" tab within the employee dashboard, selecting "Advanced Search" and then "My Account Job Alerts").
 Customised alerts can then be set up to be emailed directly.
 This will allow the identification of potentially suitable roles to staff at risk of redundancy, based on their preferred criteria.
 Applications for posts can then be submitted by way of a tailored CV and covering letter and further information on the application process can be found in the Applicant Guide. - 6.4 Hiring managers will be alerted to applications from 'at risk' individuals and a priority interview must be offered to any employee who applies for a vacancy, matches the grade and has the potential to meet the essential criteria for any given post.
-This priority interview is ahead of all other candidates (that are not at risk), with the exception of women at risk on maternity leave. - Redeployment will normally be considered at the same grade and one grade below the individual's current grade.
-Redeployment to a higher graded post through the redeployment process is not normally permitted but colleagues may apply in the normal way for such positions. - 6.5 Where an 'at risk' candidate demonstrates at interview (or through other relevant assessment) that they meet the essential criteria for the role, they must be offered the role. - 6.6 Where colleagues are redeployed this will normally be subject to an agreed trial period in order for the University and the member of staff to assess the suitability of the post.
-This is typically for a minimum of 4 weeks but can be extended prior to commencement by mutual agreement should it be considered practical and necessary for retraining purposes. - 6.7 In the event of redeployment to a lower paid post, the member of staff's existing basic salary will be protected for a period of one year.
-This excludes overtime or other non-contractual payments.
-During the period of protection the protected salary will be 'frozen' and will not attract incremental progression.
-If the new position is on different hours the
+This priority interview is ahead of all other candidates with the sole exception that at-risk colleagues in the categories below are given absolute priority over all others: - pregnant individuals - individuals who gave birth or adopted a child within the last 18 months.
+This includes those currently on maternity leave, adoption leave or shared parental leave and/or those who have returned to work but remain within an 18 month period of the birth/adoption placement.